Bash - Function

 Bash - Alias (of a command) - Builtin command

-Alias allows to define shortcuts and synonyms for commonly used: shell commands (of group of command) or script The basic syntax is: where: p is to only print the aliases [name[=value]...
+Alias allows to define shortcuts and synonyms for commonly used: shell commands (of group of command) or script They allow a string to be substituted for a word when it is used as the first word...

 Bash Liste Des Attaques Ovh